-ENVIRONMENTAL ASPECT HAZARD RISK RATING ENVIRONMENTAL OBJECTIVE RISK MANAGEMENT RISIDUAL RISK RATING DIDAD ACTION COMMENTS Air Dust Moderate The activity will be operated in a way that protects the Environmental Value of air. (a) Fugitive emissions of contaminants Level 1 PIRMP ACTION Roads watered if necessary.
+RISIDUAL RISK ENVIRONMENTAL ASPECT HAZARD RISK RATING ENVIRONMENTAL OBJECTIVE RISK MANAGEMENT RATING PIRMP ACTION COMMENTS Air Dust Moderate The activity will be operated in a way that protects the Environmental Value of air. (a) Fugitive emissions of contaminants from storage, handling and processing of materials and transporting materials within the site are prevented or minimised. (b) Contingency measures will prevent or minimise adverse effects on the environment from unplanned emissions and shut down and start up emissions of contaminants to air. (c) Releases of contaminants to the atmosphere for dispersion will be managed to prevent or minimise adverse effects on environmental values.
+Level 1 Roads watered if necessary.
 Follow through on any complaints submitted.
 Roads sprayed with water during dusty periods Vegetation grown on waste/ topsoil stockpile to assist with erosion and dust control Council shall ensure exposure to dust, fumes, mists, gases and vapours is as low as reasonably achievable and in compliance with regulatory requirements.
 A preliminary risk assessment indicates that the greatest environment risk at Council's quarries relates to dust.
 Water Oil and Grease Low The activity will be operated in a way that protects the Environmental Value of water.
 All of the following- (a) the storage and handling of contaminants will include effective means of secondary containment to prevent or minimise releases to the environment from spillage or leaks; (b) contingency measures will prevent or minimise adverse effects on the environment due to unplanned releases or discharges of contaminants to water; (c) the activity will be managed so that stormwater contaminated by the activity that may cause an adverse effect on an environmental value will not leave the site without prior treatment; (d) any discharge to water or a watercourse or wetland will be managed so that there will be no adverse effects due to the altering of existing flow regimes for water or a watercourse or wetland; (e) the activity will be managed so that adverse effects on environmental values are prevented or minimised.
 Level 1 Large rain event (>25mm in 24 hour period): No work in the pit at any of the quarries.
 A Ground Control Workplace inspection must be carried out before operations can resume in the pit.
 Large rain event elsewhere creating creeks to flood downstream: Unlikely to impact any of the Cowra Council quarries, but site inspections of surrounding waterways, creeks, diversion ponds is to be carried out.
 Drill and Blast contractors to be made aware of any geological variation that may indicate potential aquifers in the drilling area. • Drill and blast contractors must immediately report any water coming from the drill holes observed because of drilling. • Drill and blast contractors must immediately report any water observed following a blast. • May be the use of oilgone on oil spills (litre for litre)

-Version 10 / August 2024 Page 26 of 27
+Version 11 / August 2025 Page 26 of 27